-COU RSE OBJECTIVES 1 The Fundamentals of Analog Communication Systems 2 The Generation and Detection of Angle Modulation Techniques 3 The Digital Modulation Techniques 4 The knowledge in measurement of information and various codes for communication systems 5 Fundamentals of Microwave, Satellite, Optical and Mobile Communications COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Understand the basics of Analog communication system K2 CO2 Understand the Angle Modulation Techniques K2 CO3 Understand the basics of Analog communication system K2 CO4 Apply the knowledge of digital electronics and understand the error control coding CO5 Understand different types of communication systems and its requirements.
-K2 K1: Remember K2: Understand K3: Apply K4: Apalyze K5: Evaluate K6: Create
+COU RSE OBJECTIVES 1 The Fundamentals of Analog Communication Systems 2 2 The Generation and Detection of Angle Modulation Techniques 3 The Digital Modulation Techniques 4 The knowledge in measurement of information and various codes for communication systems 5 5 Fundamentals of Microwave, Satellite, Optical and Mobile Communications COU COURSE OUTCOMES Upon successful completion of the course, the student will be able to: - Level CO1 Understand the basics of Analog communication system K2 CO2 Understand the Angle Modulation Techniques K2 CO3 Understand the basics of Analog communication system K2 CO4 Apply the knowledge of digital electronics and understand the error control coding К3 CO4 Apply the knowledge of digital electronics and understand the error control coding techniques. К3 CO4 Apply the knowledge of digital electronics and understand the error control coding techniques.
+Understand different types of communication systems and its requirements.
+K3 K2